ukoloff/win-ca/README.md

 ```

 Finally, `win-ca` saves fetched ceritificates to disk
-for use by other soft.
+for use by other software.
 Path to folder containing all the certificates
 is available as `require('win-ca').path`.
 Environment variable `SSL_CERT_DIR`